Beatrice Capra: World Team Tennis

 Capra played for the Philadelphia Freedoms of the World Team Tennis Pro League during its 36th season; she was the only amateur in the league.

-College tennis
+College

 She was a member of the women's tennis team at Duke University, where she was a three-time All-American, and a member of the 2012 ACC Championship Team and the 2014 National Indoor Championship Team.
-During her freshman year, she played the No. 1 position and went undefeated (11-0), just the second Duke tennis player to do so.
+During her freshman year, she played the No. 1 position and went undefeated (11–0), just the second Duke tennis player to do so.
 She was named National Rookie of the Year, ACC Player of the Year, and ACC Tournament Most Valuable Player.
 She was a member of the Collegiate All Star Team, and represented the United States for the Master U tournament for collegiate tennis in 2012.